How To Practice Tattooing

 Fruit as a Body Double

 Tattooing on fruit is beneficial because fruit can mimic the skin, especially with honeydew melon.
+When using these fruits, try tattooing them at an angle so you can utilize different perspectives.

 Other types of fruit that are great to practice on because the contours are challenging are: